christiandeandemesa/50-Projects-in-50-Days/Image Carousel/README.md

 # Image Carousel

--   Displays a sentence typed out one character at a time.
+-   Displays a carousel of images.
 Built using HTML5, CSS3, SASS, and JavaScript.
-Other features utilized include a custom CSS reset.
+Other features utilized include a custom CSS reset and Google fonts.

 ## How to run this project